Black, white, cream, gray, and red

 You should take care to find a dog food that has been specially formulated for small dogs and avoid any food that has kibble that is too large for them to eat easily.
 Should you decide to feed your Havamalt with wet or canned food, you will find that the fur around their face becomes quite messy and will need very regular cleaning.

 We recommend feeding your Havamalt twice a day.
-Once in the morning and again in the evening, breaking his daily ration of food in half and spreading it equally between the two feeds.
+Once in the morning and again in the evening, breaking their daily ration of food in half and spreading it equally between the two feeds.

 Maintaining a regular feeding schedule helps your dog to develop a routine.
 The advantage of that being that if your dog eats on a schedule, they will also likely develop a schedule for when they need to toilet.